ni-ela/ni-ela/README.md

-### Eaeee, eu sou a Dani!
+### Hi

-- I’m currently working on Front-end Stoodi
+- I’m currently working at Cogna Educação
-- 🌱 I’m currently learning Design Patterns
-- 😄 Pronouns: ela/dela
+- I am a Manauara fascinated by languages... soon to be a polyglot.
+- French and English student
+- I completed my high school and technical education at the Federal Institute of Amazonas

 <div align="center">
   <a href="https://github.com/ni-ela">